Skip to Main Content

 Templates may include consent, assent, and parental consent forms and all need to be customized for your application and research.

-• Interview (Zoom/Phone) - Calling persons on a members list or respondents to an online invitation.
+• Interview (online/phone) - Calling persons on a members list or respondents to an online invitation.

-• Focus Groups - Convening a group to discuss an issue.
+• Focus Group - Convening a group to discuss an issue.

-• Long Form Consent Example - A longer example for more complicated projects.
+• Long Form Consent Template - A longer example for more complicated projects.

 • Courtesy/Debriefing/Card/Message - Thank you and contact information to send nominal gift offer or share summary results, etc.